By Carol Stiffler

 That’s all the satisfaction she needs.

 Dorie, who created the Yooper Chook in 2009, in a stroke of love for her brother.
 Dan Dorie was outside blowing snow and he was suffering.
 “He came in and said ‘You’ve got to make me a hat that will keep me warm while I’m snowblowing,’” she recalled.
 She’d been working on a fleece blanket and paused to help.
-In 10 minutes, she whipped up a hat that included a built-in face mask, and Dan went back outside.
+In 10 minutes, she whipped up a hat idea for invention that included a built-in face mask, and Dan went back outside.